huangsam/ultimate-python/README.md

 read over best practices and examples from other well-regarded resources.

-Here are some repositories to get started:
+Here are some repositories to get started with:

 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python)
 - [faif/python-patterns](https://github.com/faif/python-patterns)